 If you have a particular degree or subject in mind, now is the time to check out the entry requirements on the UCAS site, so that your post 16 choices are the right ones to ensure you get where you want to go post 18!

 If you really don't know what you want to do at 18, but you think higher education might be of interest then choose a broad range of subjects at 16 so you have maximum choice of university subjects later.

 There are some A Level subjects regarded by virtually all universities as being acceptable.
 These are sometimes known as ‘facilitating’ subjects such as Maths, English, Physics, Biology or Chemistry , History or Geography or a language.

 Whether you have a clear idea of what you would like to study at University or not, the Russell Group of 24 Leading Universities has developed a website designed to help students and their families choose the right subjects to study at sixth form.
 Students can use the website to learn which subjects are usually required for particular degree programmes, and to receive suggestions for potential degrees if they are uncertain about what they want to study.
 The website can be accessed here - https://www.informedchoices.ac.uk

 If you are thinking about taking A Levels or BTEC qualifications you need to choose subjects:

-Thomas Telford School offers a wide variety of A Levels, Applied A-levels and BTEC vocational courses.
-Click here to view the course leaflets
+Thomas Telford School offers a wide variety of A Levels and vocational courses including BTECs and Cambridge Technical qualifications.

 Students are encouraged to discuss their A level/BTEC choices with their Personal Tutor, subject teachers and to take advice from The Careers Team.